About the Kenwood DNX573S

-- 30-Pin Dock Connector: If you have an older iPhone 4S with a 30-pin connector, you can use the dock connector-to-USB cable that comes with your Apple device to connect your iPhone to the DNX573S for audio playback only.
-To watch stored video and video apps (like Netflix) in addition to music from your iPhone on the Kenwood DNX573S, you'll need Apple's 30-pin AV adapter, the 30-pin to USB cable that came with your device, and Kenwood's KCA-HD100 (or other HDMI cable); all sold separately.
+- 30-Pin Dock Connector: If you have an older iPhone 4S with a 30-pin connector, you can use Kenwood's KCA-IP102 iPod cable (113KCIP102, sold separately) or the dock connector-to-USB cable that comes with your Apple device to connect your iPhone to the DNX573S for audio playback only.
+To watch stored video and video apps (like Netflix) in addition to music from your iPhone on the Kenwood DNX573S, you'll need Apple's 30-pin AV adapter, Kenwood's 30-pin to USB cable (or 30-pin to USB cable that came with your device), and Kenwood's KCA-HD100 (or other HDMI cable); all sold separately.

 Note: You will need to select which type of connection method you are using in the head unit's setup menu.